buenos-nachos/time-sync/README.md

 ### Want to implement (roughly ordered by priority)

-1. Add support for mixing React bindings with client-side Astro files
+1. Add support for mixing React bindings with Astro islands
-2. Add support for server-side rendering to React bindings
+2. Add support for React bindings with Next.js (Pages Router and App Router)
 3. Add bindings for Solid.js
-4. Improve support for mixing multiple frameworks together
+4. Improve support for mixing bindings for multiple frameworks together

 ### Want to implement (blocked)